Table of Contents

 5. Prevents Premature Greying

 Hair is no special to escape the attack of toxins.
-Premature greying and dead cell accumulation are some of the signs that your hair has undergone some terrific damage.
+Premature greying and dead cell accumulation are signs that your hair has undergone terrific damage.
 Antioxidants in sprouts take care of hair by protecting it from oxidative damage.
 This prevents premature greying and helps the hair stay more youthful for longer.

 6. Promotes the Growth of Hair

-Sprouts give the normal metabolism of the body a considerable boost with its vitamins, minerals, and antioxidants.
+Sprouts boost the body’s metabolism with vitamins, minerals, and antioxidants.
 This removes harmful free radicals from the body and dead skin cells from the scalp.
-Consequently, the weak and brittle hair gets stronger and its growth gets stimulated to a large extent.
+Consequently, the weak and brittle hair becomes more robust, and its growth is stimulated to a large extent.

 7. Helps in Hair Regrowth

 Apart from vitamins and minerals, sprouts also ensure a good supply of silica to the hair.
-The silica content of certain sprouts like alfalfa has been found to slow down hair loss and put a stop to baldness.
-In fact, this mineral may help in making hair stronger and longer while contributing to its regrowth.
+The silica content of sure sprouts like alfalfa has been found to slow down hair loss and stop baldness.
+This mineral may help make hair stronger and longer while contributing to its regrowth.

 Read Also – 13 Effective Home Remedies to Treat White Hair